cyniphile/blog/_posts/2021-12-1-biology-rust.md

 dna = "ACTGACTC"
 bio_lib_string_rs.transcribe(dna)
 ```
-Since the Rust version is callable from Python, I easily wrapped both implementations in [pytest benchmarks](https://github.com/cyniphile/rosalind/blob/main/tests/test_benchmark.py).
-For the initial test I used a small DNA file of ~1000bp and got the following result:
+Since the Rust version is callable from Python, I could easily wrap both implementations in [pytest benchmarks](https://github.com/cyniphile/rosalind/blob/main/tests/test_benchmark.py) for an initial speed test on a ~1000bp DNA string.
+I got the following results:
 ![]({{ site.baseurl }}/images/biology-rust/2021-11-09-17-54-55.png)

 Woot.
-The Rust version is nearly 20x faster[^1], including the overhead of parsing the Python DNA string into a Rust string.
+The Rust version is over 17x faster[^1], including the overhead of parsing the Python DNA string into a Rust string.
 I also ran a [pure Rust benchmark on the same data](https://github.com/cyniphile/rosalind/blob/04885c9644e1cff2287a43dce94763e80f482c39/bio-lib-string-rs/src/lib.rs#L195) (no Python involved) and Rust was over 50x faster than Python.

 ## More Thorough Performance Comparisons

-Now some of you Pythonistas might be foaming at the mouth and swearing at your screen right now because the way I implemented `transcribe` wasn't very Pythonic.
+Now some of you Pythonistas might be foaming at the mouth and swearing at your screen right now, because the way I implemented `transcribe` wasn't very Pythonic.
 I hand-rolled the following function:

  ``` python
 # python hand-rolled